SilentCircle/apns_push_test/README.md

 * The `--apns-port` option is currently ignored.
 Ports are chosen based on which APNS version is being used (v2: 2195; v3: 443).
 * It has not been tested with `--raw-json`.
-* It needs to be run through dialyzer.

 # Other information